Last Updated: July 31, 2022

 A lot of people want to summon an army of undead to overwhelm their foes.
 This is a great strategy, but make sure that your party is okay with the party being outnumbered by pets, and be prepared to spend a lot of gold on material components and to spend a lot of time managing your undead pets.
 Maintaining permanent undead under your control requires comitting spell slots every day to reassert control, so they’re a persistent tax on your resources in addition to the initial cost to cast Create Undead if you want something more powerful than a zombie.

-Unfortunately, there are startlingly few leveled necromancy spells which can kill a creature.
-The lowest-level option is Vampiric Touch at 3rd level, and amusingly it also heals you so you can combine it with the bag of rats trick to double-dip on healing (though Vampiric Touch can’t heal you more than the target’s hit points, and rats have 1 hp).
+For maximum efficiency, cast leveled spells with long durations and ongoing damage like Vampiric Touch, then kill one rat per turn.
+Vampiric Touch also heals on its own, so you can combine it with the bag of rats trick to double-dip on healing (though Vampiric Touch can’t heal you more than the target’s hit points, and rats have 1 hp).

 : This won’t work with